mevdschee/php-crud-api/README.md

 ## Dependencies

-You can install all dependencies of this project using the following command:
+You can update all dependencies of this project using the following command:

-    php install.php
+    php update.php

-This script will install and run [Composer](https://getcomposer.org/) to install the required dependencies in the "`vendor`" directory.
+This script will install and run [Composer](https://getcomposer.org/) to update the required dependencies in the "`vendor`" directory.

-NB: The install script will also patch the dependencies in the vendor directory for PHP 7.0 compatibility.
+NB: The update script will also patch the dependencies in the vendor directory for PHP 7.0 compatibility.

 ## Middleware